| Advocacy

 statement as to the animal’s condition, diagnosis of problem and

 cause, and how the problem can be corrected.
+To report a case of cruelty to

 animals, call the local animal control or police or sheriff’s